hydraontopp/UAC-Public/README.md

 ## Deployment

 To get started with applying UAC to your realm, you'll first want to make a local world.
 Make sure this world has all experimental features enabled as well as cheats enabled as well.
 After you spawn in you may save & quit.
 Now, you'll replace the world on your realm with this world.
 This is to make sure that everything in UAC works properly on the realm.
-For access to Github and early updates, as well as the ability to report bugs, please join the discord!! https://discord.gg/7Us7ER8WUw
+For access to Github and early updates, as well as the ability to report bugs, please join the [discord](https://discord.gg/7Us7ER8WUw)

 When you join you'll be welcomed with a few messages along with being prompted on what the help command is.
 By performing the help command while having staff access, you'll see this message.